thaocaoHPzbook/Goldfish-16S-rRNA-amplicon-data-analysis/Qiime2_steps.md

 ```
 ![image](https://github.com/user-attachments/assets/58a66a9c-99f1-419a-a07c-f771008fdd07)

-The PCoA plot does not show clear clustering between the treatments,further PERMANOVA analysis for a more detailed examination and reveals significant differences in microbial communities across the groups.
+The PCoA plot ([bray_curtis_emperor.qzv]) does not show clear clustering between the treatments,further PERMANOVA analysis for a more detailed examination and reveals significant differences in microbial communities across the groups.
 **PERMANOVA analysis**
 ```bash
 qiime diversity beta-group-significance \